macs30123-s24/AWS_personality_from_autobiograph/README.md

 - Text Input: Users can input text documents through the Streamlit frontend, which is deployed online and can be accessed here: [Personalities from Biographies](https://autobiographypersonality-a4aj4cqoph3wjksiopgbhw.streamlit.app/)
-- Personality Traits Extraction: The scalable backend utilizes a transformer model to extract personality traits from the provided text inputs.
+- Personality Traits Extraction: The scalable backend service utilizes a transformer model to extract personality traits from the provided text inputs.
 - Storage: User inputs are stored in Amazon S3 for persistence and retrieval.
 - Data Analysis: Extracted personality traits for each historical figure are stored in Amazon RDS for further analysis